In This Article

 The Best Products with Vitamin K

-Russak recommends this option, which touts one percent vitamin K oxide and phospholipids that help stimulate circulation in the micro-capillaries under the eyes.
+Russak recommends this option, which touts one percent vitamin K oxide and phospholipids meant to help stimulate circulation in the micro-capillaries under the eyes.
 She also lauds it for the addition of, "high-reflecting minerals to brighten the skin."

 One of the brand's best-sellers, this super lightweight serum has a slightly yellow-ish tint and plenty of light-reflecting minerals that instantly minimize the look of raccoon eyes.
-At the same time, vitamin K helps address discoloration, horse chestnut improves circulation, and chamomile-derived bisabolol soothes the delicate skin around your peepers.
+At the same time, vitamin K promises to help address discoloration, horse chestnut is meant to improve circulation, and chamomile-derived bisabolol soothes the delicate skin around your peepers.